megahypex/PushToTalk/README.md

 Hotkey : ALT

-## Feel free to make Pull and Push requests and help me add more features
+## Feel free to make Pull requests and help me add more features
 ## View the Issues to see what you can do